vimasa-consulting/learner10x.com/docs/2025-07-08/README.md

 ---

 **Status**: ✅ **GTM INTEGRATION COMPLETE** - Dev, Ana, and Frontend team have completed their setups.
-Ana needs to provide GTM ID for final testing.
+Dev needs to handle GitHub authentication, Ana needs to provide GTM ID for final testing.